 Information herein reflects the current policy and will be updated once the new policy is finalised.

-It is a scheme developed by the Department of Agriculture, Water and the Environment to provide for the employment of Australian Government Authorised Officers (AAOs) by independent employment providers.
+It is a scheme developed by the department to provide for the employment of Australian Government Authorised Officers (AAOs) by independent employment providers.
 Under the Scheme, agencies will supply AAOs to Australian export slaughter establishments to meet EU standards.